 I embrace my 6’5” stature as a unique attribute that is a reflection of my gift- to influence, educate and inspire individuals who seek to improve their health.

-Who is Carolyn Moos and What is FITT4LIFE
+Who is Carolyn Moos and what she offers at www.fitforlivinglife.com.

 Your unique attributes are a priceless gift.
 Recognize them; utilize them to fuel your sense of empowerment, place and purpose.